Fine Tune Your Nutrition to Stay on Top

 A sports drink should ideally contain a concentration of 4-8% of either glucose or glucose-containing carbohydrates e.g. maltodextrin, and also contain 0.5-0.7 g/L (20-30mmol/L) of sodium.

 Balance Energy Squeezegels are another convenient way to replace carbohydrates during exercise.
 Each gel provides 25g of carbohydrate in the form of maltodextrin, which will be absorbed rapidly.
-Plus they also come in a caffeine and caffeine-free formula.

 Special thanks to our sponsors: